aadimr/BookHaven/README.md

 5. To add something to the cart user must have to be loggedin or else they will be redirect to the login page.

-6. To login or register user can click on the singUp button which will redirect them to the login page if user already registered before then they can simply login by using their email and password which they had used for the registration and if user doesn't registered before then they have to click on the singUp which will be present below to the submit button of the login page by clicking on singUp user will be redirect to the registration page where User can resister by giving their credentials (name, email, password and confirm password).
+6. To login or register user can click on the signIn button which will redirect them to the login page if user already registered before then they can simply login by using their email and password which they had used for the registration and if user doesn't registered before then they have to click on the singUp which will be present below to the submit button of the login page by clicking on signIn user will be redirect to the registration page where User can resister by giving their credentials (name, email, password and confirm password).
 Once user account created sucessfully then user will be redirect to the login page and after login user will be redirect to the home page.